vtex-apps/disposition-layout/docs/README.md

 ## Modus Operandi

-The best application is to declare the array length and numerical values corresponding to the length and order of the children array.
+A good implementantion is to declare the array length and numerical values corresponding to the length and order of the children array.

 ⚠️ Always use an ascending pattern starting from 1, as this array is correlated with the indices of the children